dcloudio/hbuilderx-extension-docs/en/Tutorial/App/PhoneDebugging.md

 ## Foreword

-> First, make sure that `iTunes` or `Android Phone Assistant` (such as 360 Phone Assistant) can connect to the phone normally.
+> First, make sure that `iTunes` or `Android Phone Assistant` (such as 360 Phone Assistant) can connect to the phone.

-> If you still have problems, please check whether the following problems are the same with your problem.
+> If you still have problems, please check whether the following problems are matching with your problems.

 **Note**：
 - `You need to upgrade to HBuilderX 2.2.5+ or higher if you want to run on iOS13 device.`
-- Itunes `12.10.9.3` connected to `ios 14+` iphone phones, there may be problems; please download the version before 12.9.4.102.
+- Itunes `12.10.9.3` connected to `ios 14+`; please download the version before 12.9.4.102.
 - Some Android 11 mobile phones fail to sync files on real devices.
 HBuilderX 3.1.19 has solved this problem.
 Please upgrade HBuilderX to 3.1.19+.

 We need to analyze where the problem is.
 The program will perform the following steps after click the real device to run: